aldo-gutierrez/bitmasksorterJS/README.md

-# Mask Bit Sorters Java Script
+# BitMask Sorters in Java Script
 This project tests different ideas for sorting algorithms.
-We use a bitmask as a way to get statistical information about the numbers to be sorted.
-All the algorithms use this bitmask.
+One of them is a binary RadixSorter that reduces passes by using a BitMask

 See the initial implementation in java for more information.
 [Java Version and Documentation] (https://github.com/aldo-gutierrez/bitmasksorter)

-Only a test of RadixBitSorter is implemented for now in this project
+sorterInt() executes the radix sort in an array for numbers that are integers in the range -2^31 ...
+2^31 -1 sorterFloat() executes the radix sort in an array that contains integers and floats (currently only supporting positive numbers)

 ## RadixBitSorter:
-RadixBitSorter is a Radix Sorter that uses the bitmask to make a LSD sorting using bits instead of bytes upto 11 bits at a time.
+RadixBitSorter is a binary LSD Radix Sorter that uses the bitmask to reduce the passes of a radix sorter the max length of each set of bits is 11, but in a old machine 8bits is recommended

 # Speed
 Comparison for sorting 1 Million int elements with range from 0 to 1000 in an AMD Ryzen 7 4800H processor,